 She also travelled to North Carolina, USA, to experience working for the Turtle Rescue Team and sea turtle medicine.
 It was only after volunteering for Ocean Spirits in Grenada and witnessing stunning leatherback turtles nesting that her desire to work with sea turtles as a veterinarian was envisaged.

 Dr. Petros has been working for the Olive Ridley Project since 2016, and helped set up the first sea turtle veterinary clinic in the Maldives.
-She is now their lead veterinarian.
+She is now their lead veterinarian and manages the rescue and rehabilitation facilities across the Maldives.
 Dr. Petros is also a Sea Turtle consultant for the Swiss NGO OceanCare since 2018, and is focussing her research on Aquatic Wildmeat in the Indian Ocean.
 Claire’s work with OceanCare instigated the foundation for the creation of STRA, with their support and funding this exciting venture has now been made a reality.
+Claire is currently studying for her PhD at the University of Oxford, focussing on ‘Using the behavioural sciences to tackle unsustainable trade of sea turtle products: in the Maldives’.